yanpepik/UIKit-Vinted/README.md

 After he leaves (chanting “no data - no life” to himself as he walks away), you look around - no one else is coming with some unexpected and/or urgent task (disclaimer - it is highly unlikely for the provided situation to be this chaotic in reality.
 But chaos is a ladder...).
 You sit down finally having a chance to write some code.

-When you're done, just ping your Vinted contact!
+When you're done, just ping your Vinted contact and include Github repository URL you made Pull requests!